arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 }
 ```

-We can state that `helloWorld` is a pure function because invoking `helloWorld()` consistently returns the same output given the same input and does not produce observable changes in the external world.
+We can state that `helloWorld` is a pure and referentially transparent function because invoking `helloWorld()` consistently returns the same output given the same input and does not produce observable changes in the external world.

 ### Side effects

-A side effect is an observable effect a function performs beside returning a value.
+A side effect is an external observable effect a function performs beside returning a value.

+Performing network or file IO, writing to streams and in general all functions that return `Unit` are very likely to produce side effect.
+That is because a `Unit` return value denotes *no useful return* which implies the function does nothing but perform effects.

-We use `suspend fun` to denote a functions that may cause side effects.
+In Arrow Fx we use `suspend fun` to denote a function that when invoked may cause side effects.

-In the example below `println` is a side effect because each time it's invoked it causes observable effects by interacting with the `System.out` stream
+In the example below `println(a : Any): Unit` is a side effect because each time it's invoked it causes observable effects by interacting with the `System.out` stream and it signals that it produces no useful output by returning `Unit`

 When we denote side effects as `suspend` the Kotlin compiler will ensure we are not applying side effects uncontrolled in the pure environment.